Euclid preparation. XXXIX. The effect of baryons on the Halo Mass Function: Results

 \subsubsection{Baryonic content in non-radiative simulations}

-In Fig.~\ref{fig:adiabatic-fb}, we present the ratio between the baryonic fraction inside the virial radius and the cosmic baryon fraction, as a function of the virial mass for the three Magneticum simulations for which the non-radiative version is available: $C8$, $C1$, and $C15$ reported in the three columns.
+In Fig.~\ref{fig:adiabatic-fb}, we present the ratio between the baryonic fraction inside the virial radius and the cosmic baryon fraction, as a function of the virial mass for the three Magneticum simulations for which the non-radiative version is available: $C1$, $C8$, and $C15$ reported in the three columns.
 The result for the redshifts $z\in\{0.0, 1.0, 2.0\}$ is presented in the different rows.
-The red lines correspond to the mass bins' measured mean and unbiased standard deviations.
+The red lines correspond to the mean and unbiased standard deviations measured for the mass bins.
 We note that the mean baryonic content inside the virial radius scatters around the following relation despite the background cosmological parameters (marked by the horizontal black line):

 The above relation was obtained by fitting a linear relation for the mean relation as a function of redshift.